Charles Dankmeijer: Biography

-After Mauve's death, he returned to Amsterdam and was married.
+After Mauve's death, Dankmeijer returned to Amsterdam and was married.
 For many years after that, he moved frequently; living in The Hague, Loosduinen, Zaandam, Renkum (where he worked with Théophile de Bock), Oosterbeek, Leiden and, finally, Scheveningen.
 This was interspersed with travels to France and Italy.
 In 1900, he won a medal at the Exposition Universelle.

 A slightly eccentric man, it was said that you could tell what colors were on his palette from the stains on his jacket.
 When inspired, he often walked through town so lost in thought that he would not even recognize his friends.